JessicaZhu2/DepressionAnxietyStress/README.md

-# DepressionAnxietyStress
+# Exploratary Data Analysis on Depression Anxiety Stress
-Predicting Depression, Anxiety and Stress
+Final Project for Big Data Class at University of Washington

 ## Data Introduction

-Dataset from Predicting Depression, Anxiety, and Stress from Kaggle (https://www.kaggle.com/yamqwe/depression-anxiety-stress-scales/version/13).
+Dataset from Predicting Depression, Anxiety, and Stress from Kaggle [Link to Kaggle Dataset](https://www.kaggle.com/yamqwe/depression-anxiety-stress-scales/version/13).

 Data collected as survey from 2017-2019 to anyone using online-version of Depression Anxiety Stress Scale (DASS).
 There were 40,000 participants in this 42-question survey and was answered on a 4 point scale to indicate how often the question was applicable to the person in the past week.